MicrosoftDocs/win32/desktop-src/Memory/using-the-memory-management-functions.md

 ---
-Description: 'The following examples demonstrate the use of the memory management functions.' ms.assetid: '4437beb4-14cf-4028-a8ab-ad18a189cd81'
+Description: The following examples demonstrate the use of the memory management functions. ms.assetid: 4437beb4-14cf-4028-a8ab-ad18a189cd81
-title: Using the Memory Management Functions
+title: Using the Memory Management Functions ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Memory Management Functions